80 Action Verbs to Boost Your Resume

 • Design– Designed content strategy to align with SEO requirements

 Improving existing processes saves employers resources, positively impacting their profitability.
 Thus, we recommend using words to highlight your ability to change an existing process for good.
-Let’s have a look at some keywords you can use.
+Let’s have a look at some keywords you can use to impress the hiring decision-makers

 • StreamlineStreamlined the company’s standard placement procedure